kmkr/splendid-nudibranch/content.md

 Latin	Amphiprion ocellaris
 Loc		Dumaguete, The Philippines
 Tags	anemonefish clownfish 2013 anemone
 Desc	Sea anemones are, to most fish, poisonous.
-The clownfish however is immune to their stinging tentacles and they form a symbiotic relationship where the clownfish receive protection from predators and the anemone benefits from the clownfish' natural activity.
+The clownfish however is immune to their stinging tentacles and form a symbiotic relationship with the anemone where the clownfish receive protection from predators and the anemone benefits from the clownfish' natural activity.
 For example, the wedging swimming movements from the clownfish stimulate water sirculation around its tentacles, increasing metabolism and growth.

 DSC00266.jpg